Subscript and superscript: Subscripts that are dropped below the baseline

 Similarly, subscripts are also used frequently in mathematics to define different versions of the same variable: for example, in an equation x_{0} and x_{f} might indicate the initial and final value of x, while v_{rocket} and v_{observer} would stand for the velocities of a rocket and an observer.
 Commonly, variables with a zero in the subscript are referred to as the variable name followed by "nought" (e.g. v_{0} would be read, "v-nought").

 Subscripts are often used to refer to members of a mathematical sequence or set or elements of a vector.
 For example, in the sequence O = (45, −2, 800), O_{3} refers to the third member of sequence O, which is 800.

 Also in mathematics and computing, a subscript can be used to represent the radix, or base, of a written number, especially where multiple bases are used alongside each other.
 For example, comparing values in hexadecimal, denary, and octal one might write C_{hex} = 12_{dec} = 14_{oct}.

 Subscripted numbers dropped below the baseline are also used for the denominators of stacked fractions, like this: 67/68.

 Subscripts that are aligned with the baseline

-The only common use of these subscripts is for the denominators of diagonal fractions, like ½ or the signs for percent %, permille ‰, and basis point ‱.
+Subscripts aligned with the baseline are commonly used for the denominators of diagonal fractions, like ½ or the signs for percent %, permille ‰, and basis point ‱.
 Certain standard abbreviations are also composed as diagonal fractions, such as ℅ (care of), ℀ (account of), ℁ (addressed to the subject), or in Spanish ℆ (cada uno/una, "each one").